Pupix/smart-queue/README.md

 # smart-queue
-A generic purpose FIFO queue with ticket system, inspired by real life.
+A generic purpose *"delayed"* FIFO queue with ticket system, inspired by real life.

 ## The `hows` and `whys`